Gs-Linguashop/sino-phonographics/README.md

-# Phonetic Sino Ideographs&mdash;a font generator that converts Chinese characters into their phonographemes
+# Sino Phonographics: convert Chinese characters into their *Phonographemes* &mdash; in a font

 ## What is a phonographeme?